govflow/govflow/README.md

 ## Extensibility

-zen311 is designed to be shaped for specific use cases and system integrations.
+Gov Flow is designed to be shaped for specific use cases and system integrations.
 Existing behavior can be modified or extended via **plugins** or custom **models**.
 Over time, such customizations will be available as extensions, downloadable via npm, contributed by the core maintainers and the wider community of users.

 ### Plugins

-zen311 exposes a number of interfaces that can have their behaviour customized via plugins.
+Gov Flow exposes a number of interfaces that can have their behaviour customized via plugins.
 All interfaces abstractions that can be customized in this way are prefixed with `I` and are bound to a concrete implementation via IoC containers instantiated in the `registry` module.
 The default concrete implementations are part of the `src/core` module - see the [Module](#modules) overview below for further information on the organization of the codebase.

 In the current release, `repository` interfaces can be customized via plugins.
 Repositories are a data access abstraction layer - see the tests for examples of how they are used, and how custom implementations can be provided.